ANU-RSES-Education/EMSC-4033-2022-assignment-Group2/report/report.md

 - Requested a pull, #9, to change the name of my assigned folder

 16/05/2022
-- commented on Jiarun's request #11, and suggested a change that needed to be done
+- Commented on Jiarun's request #11, and suggested a change that needed to be done
-- suggested changes to to Dzaky's request #13
+- Suggested changes to to Dzaky's request #13
-- commented on Jiarun's request #17 that made changes to the README file
+- Commented on Jiarun's request #17 that made changes to the README file

 17/05/2022
-- opened a pull request #19, to commit initial changes made to 'my_functions.py' and 'test_functions.py'
+- Opened a pull request #19, to commit initial changes made to 'my_functions.py' and 'test_functions.py'
-- made changes to 'my_functions.py', as suggested by Jiarun #19
+- Made changes to 'my_functions.py', as suggested by Jiarun #19
-- commented and approved request #21 by Jiarun
+- Commented and approved request #21 by Jiarun

 20/05/2022
-- pulled a request, #26, to commit the additional changes made to 'my_functions.py'
+- Pulled a request, #26, to commit the additional changes made to 'my_functions.py'

 22/05/2022
-- pulled a request, #29, to commit the final changes made to 'my_functions.py'
+- Pulled a request, #29, to commit the final changes made to 'my_functions.py'

 23/05/2022
-- pulled a request, #37, that updated 'test_functions.py' and completed my individual task
+- Pulled a request, #37, that updated 'test_functions.py' and completed my individual task
 - Approved and merged request #38 by Jiarun that made changes to 'README.md'